 Ask about drugs, as these may cause liver damage.
 Ask about alcohol consumption.

-Spider naevi may be differentiated from other lesions with a similar appearance by the fact that they blanch with pressure, and refill again from the centre outwards:
+Spider naevi may be differentiated from other lesions with a similar appearance by the fact that they blanch with pressure, as described above, and refill again from the centre outwards.

 - Insect bites may have a central punctum and should soon resolve.
 They may itch.

-- Telangiectasia are dilated small blood vessels.
-Osler-Rendu-Weber syndrome is a condition in which multiple telangiectasia occur.
+- Dilated small blood vessels are seen in the condition telangiectasia.
+Osler-Rendu-Weber syndrome is a condition in which multiple areas of telangiectasia occur.

 - Haemangioma is a larger red spot, often raised

-For most healthy young people with a single or just a few lesions, and especially children, no investigation is required.
-Otherwise, assess liver function.
-Thyroid function tests may also be indicated as they can occur with thyrotoxicosis.
+For most healthy young people with a single lesion, or just a few, and especially children, no investigation is required.
+Otherwise, assess liver function, including hepatitis markers.
+TFTs may also be indicated, as they can occur with thyrotoxicosis.

 - Alcoholic cirrhosis